Serious Incident Reporting Under Article 73

 Reporting timescales

-“Becomes aware” is the trigger.
-If a customer complaint arrives on Monday describing an incident that occurred the previous week, the clock starts on Monday, when the organisation learned of it, not when the incident occurred.
+In every case, the clock starts when the provider or deployer becomes aware of the incident.
+If a customer complaint arrives on Monday describing something that happened the previous week, the clock starts Monday — when the organisation learned of it, not when the incident occurred.

 What to report

 The report must include sufficient information for the authority to assess the incident.
-While the exact format may vary by member state, your report should cover:
+Under Article 73(7), the Commission was required to publish dedicated guidance on incident reporting by 2 August 2025; check your national MSA’s implementation of that guidance for the exact format they expect.
+At a minimum, your report should cover:

 Identification of the AI system.
 Name, version, provider details, any unique identifier or registration number in the EU database.